andrewbolster/andrewbolster.github.io/_posts/2020-03-04-the-importance-of-active-learning-in-data-science-and-engineering.md

 ---
+date: 2020-03-04 11:10 +0000
 layout: post
+tags:
+- engineering
+- cybersecurity
+- data science
+- machine learning
+- STEM
+- professional development
+- mentorship
+- technology trends
 title: The Importance of Active Learning in Data Science and Engineering
-date: 2020-03-04 11:10 +0000
 ---

 _Originally posted in [Cybersecurity Insiders](https://www.cybersecurity-insiders.com/the-importance-of-active-learning-in-the-data-science-and-engineering/)_

 Back when I was pursuing my undergraduate degree in electronics and software engineering, I couldn’t imagine a path that would lead to me working with NATO on port protection and maritime defense, teaching smart submarines how to trust each other.
 But while I was working toward a Ph.D., that’s what happened.
 Instead of following the path into academia, a friend enticed me to work with him on biometrics.
 From there, I found an opportunity to apply my skills and knowledge to the cybersecurity industry – but that’s not something I could have predicted either.